PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-09 01:44:11
+Last updated: 2024-04-09 01:44:44
-Random Quote: You want to be a bounty hunter?
-Make the best deal for yourself and survive! - Fennec Shand
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun